liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-The new attribute `commentTuples` should be used instead.
-The expected value is the one returned by the `getCommentTuples` method in `SearchResult` (which itself replaces the `getMbMessages` method).
+The new attributes `relatedComments` and `relatedFileEntries` should be used instead.
+The expected value is the one returned by the `getRelatedComments` and `getRelatedFileEntries` methods in `SearchResult`.

-When adding messages to the `SearchResult` the new `addComment` method should be used instead of `addMbMessage`.
+When adding comments to the `SearchResult` the new `addComment` method should be used instead of `addMbMessage`.

 #### Why was this change made?